Quantumplation/CIPs/CIP-1776/README.md

 ---

 # An On-Chain Decentralized Governance Mechanism for Voltaire
-"It is dangerous to be right in matters on which the established authorities are wrong" - Voltaire
+"It is dangerous to be right in matters on which the established authorities are wrong" -Voltaire

 ## Abstract